Neher–McGrath method: US National Electrical Code use

 In the equation, $T_c$ is normally the limiting conductor temperature derived from the insulation or tensile strength limitations. $\Delta T_d$ is a term added to the ambient temperature $T_a$ to compensate for heat generated in the jacket and insulation for higher voltages. $\Delta T_d$ is called the dielectric loss temperature rise and is generally regarded as insignificant for voltages below 2000 V. Term $1+Y_c$ is a multiplier used to convert direct current resistance ($R_\text{dc}$) to the effective alternating current resistance (which typically includes conductor skin effects and eddy current losses).
-For wire sizes smaller than AWG No. 2 (33.6 mm2), this term is generally regarded as insignificant. $R_{c,a}$ is the effective thermal resistance between the conductor and the ambient conditions, which can require significant empirical or theoretical effort to estimate.
+For wire sizes smaller than AWG No. 2 (33.6 mm2), this term is also generally regarded as insignificant. $R_{c,a}$ is the effective thermal resistance between the conductor and the ambient conditions, which can require significant empirical or theoretical effort to estimate.
 With respect to the AC-sensitive terms, tabular presentation of the NM equation results in the National Electrical Code was developed assuming the standard North American power frequency of 60 hertz and sinusoidal wave forms for current and voltage.

 The challenges posed by the complexity of estimating $R_{c,a}$ and of estimating the local increase in ambient temperature obtained by co-locating many cables (in a duct bank) create a market niche in the electric power industry for software dedicated to ampacity estimation.